Computer model locks in Lions vs. Bears picks, score prediction

-Lions vs. Bears: Where to watch NFL Week 18, odds, score prediction, sportsbook promos, SGP picks
+Lions vs. Bears: Where to watch NFL Week 18, betting odds, score prediction, sportsbook promos, SGP picks

 How to bet Detroit Lions vs. Chicago Bears in NFL Week 18 action